 Do not be bullied into using a wedding photographer, or any other wedding professional.
-Choose the Cyprus Wedding photographer whose work and style yoru love and with whom you want to work with
+Choose the Cyprus Wedding photographer whose work and style you love and with whom you want to work with.

 How does the photographer come over to you?

-I am typically with you and your guests all day, so we need to get on, we need to click
+I am usually with you and your guests all day, so we need to get on, we need to click.

 It is important that you communicate with your prospective Cyprus wedding photographer and gauge them, and their business.
 What are they like on the phone, are the e-mail communications timely and orderly.
 What is the paperwork like? do you get on with them?

-Wedding Photographers and Videographers are the two Wedding professionals who deliver the finished product to you after the wedding, we go away into a dark room for a long time, and edit your photographs & video’s.
-For your peace of mind, you need to know that your are dealing with a long term business with professional business practices
+Wedding Photographers and Videographers are the two Wedding professionals who deliver the finished product to you after the wedding, we go away into a dark room for a long time, and edit your photographs & videos.
+For your peace of mind, you need to know that you are dealing with a long-term business with professional business practices

-Communicate, look at paperwork, do they answer the phone, and e-mails?
+Communicate, look at the paperwork, do they answer the phone and e-mails?
 Is everything timely and professional?